 What is lipedema?

-Lipedema is a condition where fat is distributed in an unusual way in a certain area of the body.
+Lipedema or lipoedema is a condition where fat cells are distributed in an unusual way in a certain area of the body.
 For some patients, there condition only poses a mild cosmetic concern, while other patients can encounter more advanced symptoms such as pain and overall discomfort.

 Unfortunately, many patients with the condition are often wrongly diagnosed as being overweight.
 However, the condition does have some typical symptoms that indicate the patient suffers from lipedema and not overweight.
 Patients with lipedema also encounter pain and bruise easily, symptoms that indicate a more chronic underlying condition.